sickozell/SickoCV/README.md

 #### - INSTRUCTIONS
 Following instructions refer to modulator7, but can be applied also to modulator module.
-The 'modulator7 Compact' module is just a 7 triangle only LFOs whithout sync and reset features.
+The 'modulator7 Compact' module is just a 7 triangle only unipolar LFOs whithout sync and reset features.

 Rate Knob range is 0.01/100 Hz and can be modulated by Rate Input and adjusted with its attenuverter.
 The Sync button or a trigger on the Sync Switch Input, toggles between manual or synced rate.